 STEALING PINTXOS IN SAN SEBASTIAN

 On our final night, the last of the suns rays were moving over the old quarter creating distorted silhouettes against the pavement.
 Bands were playing an array of music competing against one another’s sounds and revelers were in high spirits after a successful day of boat racing.
 Chris and I were famished after a hike up Monte Urgull and decided to head to our favorite pintxos bar.
 (By now we were seasoned eaters, ‘pintxos bar stars’ we coined ourselves – we had the ordering and paying down pact, we knew which pintxos would be the most delicious and what establishment offered the highest quality of ingredients).

-It was time to head forth to another restaurant, so I piled all the toothpicks into my hand and elbowed my way back to the bar.
-I felt like a child again, standing among the towering adults, waiting for someone to notice me.
-Only instead of a cashier, it’s now a bartender.
+It was time to head forth to another restaurant, so I piled all the toothpicks into my hand and elbowed my way back to the bar to pay.
+I felt like a child again, standing among the towering adults, waiting for the barman to notice me.
 I stood like a good Canadian, patiently waiting to pay.
 Time passed.
 I held the toothpicks in front of my face to make it more obvious.
 Still nothing.

 Again like a conveyor belt, I slid side to side in whatever direction the bartender was moving.
 Finally, eye contact achieved!
 Then nothing.
 After this charade went on for a good ten minutes, I had enough of this game and forfeit.
 When the bartender was busily serving others at the other end of the bar I made a run for it.
 I ducked low, moved stealthily through the crowd, told Chris to get his ass off the chair and like thieves in the night, disappeared into the darkness down a crowded alley.